 FVPL assets are recognised on the Balance Sheet when the authority becomes a party to the contractual provisions of a financial instrument and are initially measured and carried at fair value.
 Fair value gains and losses are recognised as they arrive in the Surplus or Deficit on the Provision of Services.
-A financial instrument revaluation reserve exists to hold qualifying gains and losses on FVPL assets (note 20).
-Those that do not qualify impact the General Fund and are held in an earmarked volatility reserve (note 7).
+A Pooled Investment Funds Adjustment Account is used to reflect valuation movements of qualifying investments by reversing out the impact on the general fund.
+This relates to a statutory override in place until 31 March 2025.
+At this time, or sooner if disposed of, the valuation movement will then be reflected on the General Fund.
+Those that do not qualify, impact the General Fund each year and we hold an earmarked volatility reserve to reflect the net increase or decrease to date (note 7).